RushdaMansuri/Ecommerce-using-HTML-CSS/README.md

-Here's a detailed `README.md` template you can use for your GitHub repository "Ecommerce-using-HTML-CSS":

----

 # Ecommerce Website using HTML & CSS

 This repository contains the source code for a basic **Ecommerce Website** created using only **HTML** and **CSS**.
 The website showcases product listings, product details, shopping cart functionality (UI only), and a clean, responsive layout.